OZ7UP/TiredSetonix/Downloads.md

 I will remove these links from this page, but the files themselves will remain accessible if you bookmark them ahead of time.

-Unlike my favourite Japanese celebraties, these files will remain free of charge to access.
+Unlike my favourite Japanese celebrities, these files will remain free of charge to access.
 All you have to do is to follow me on [Mastodon](https://famichiki.jp/@RBurn_Ave_Zach) to stay up to date with what's available.

 ## 26th February 2023 - 13th March 2023: "Jamming By The Sea" (written late 2017)